Making Their Story Our History

 Authors

 Sean Feast works in PR and advertising and is an acclaimed Bomber Command historian and author.
-Sean has authored and co-authored thirteen books to date including the recently published A Thunder Bird in Bomber Command.
+Sean has authored and co-authored thirteen books to date including the recently published Missing Presumed Murdered and Main Force to Mosquito Master Bomber.

 Marc Hall developed an interest in aviation at an early age, and gained a commercial pilots licence.
 Marc's research in to RAF Bomber Command is ongoing and his first book Bomber Command Operation Hurricane met with critical acclaim.